 If you're just getting started with 1Password, I highly recommend you check out The Sweet Setups ‘Unlock 1Password‘ (affiliate link) program all about how to get started.

-TextExpander is one of my secret weapons when it comes to using my Mac faster.
+TextExpander (save 20% with my affiliate link) is one of my secret weapons when it comes to using my Mac faster.
 With TextExpander, you can store big blocks of text which you can quickly expand using a simple abbreviation or keyboard shortcut.
 This is incredibly useful for storing canned email responses, commonly used links, personal details like phone numbers and addresses and other text you have to type on a regular basis.

 Hazel is an incredibly useful system preferences app that you can train to watch certain folders on your Mac.
 When files or folders within that target folder meet certain criteria, you have Hazel perform actions on those items.
 For example, you can have Hazel rename receipts, move invoices to Dropbox, clear old files from your downloads and so much more.
 You need to spend a bit of time with it when getting started, but it's well worth learning how to use.